Skip to content

 Tip

-If the coin you want to hold also offers staking, that is an excellent way to increase the size of your position through staking rewards while holding and waiting for an increase in the asset price.
+If the coin you want to hold also offers staking, that is an excellent way to increase the size of your position through staking rewards while holding and waiting for a potential increase in the asset price.

 Buying the dip